xjm/drupal_core_release/README.md

    `git checkout 8.1.x; git pull`

-2. Run the script, with the tag(g)s to create as arguments:
+2. Run the script, with the tag(s) to create as arguments:

    `/path/to/core_release/sec.sh 8.1.7`